 I am a researcher currently working on the PEOPLE-HULL study funded by Yorkshire Cancer Research.
-Other responsibilities include teaching the Scholarship and Special Interest Programme (SSIP) module: Cancer Screening, awareness and detection; facilitating tutorials/workshops for Hull York Medical School undergraduate students; marking/moderation of undergraduate and postgraduate students; peer-reviewing and other Hull York Medical School duties.
+My other responsibilities are teaching on the Scholarship Special Interest Programme (SSIP) module: Early Diagnosis of Cancer, facilitating workshops and tutorials for HYMS undergraduates, marking and moderation of undergraduate and postgraduate students; postgraduate supervision; peer-reviewing, mentoring and other HYMS activities.

 MB BS Medicine - Phase 1